yao-ban/network-tree-reconciliation/README.md

 python3 simulate.py
 ```

-This runs `wrapper` for the range of parameters shown in the paper.
+This runs `wrapper.py` for the range of parameters shown in the paper.

 ### process.py